awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

-# Tutorial: Create an Amazon VPC for Use with a DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC"></a>
+# Tutorial: Create an Amazon VPC for use with a DB instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC"></a>

 A common scenario includes a DB instance in an Amazon VPC, that shares data with a web server that is running in the same VPC\.
 In this tutorial you create the VPC for this scenario\.

 The following diagram shows this scenario\.
-For information about other scenarios, see [Scenarios for Accessing a DB Instance in a VPC](USER_VPC.Scenarios.md)\.
+For information about other scenarios, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

 ![\[Single VPC Scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)